kevinlondon/kevinlondon.github.io/_drafts/code_reviews_pt_2.md

 that, we also want to make sure we're keeping in mind that there is a human being on the other side of the code review and we probably work with them on a regular basis.

+* Use "and" instead of "but"

+"This is a good first step **but** it needs tests" versus "This is a good first step and I think when we add tests it will be good to merge"

+#### Use "I feel" and "I think"

+Instead of "this is confusing", try "I have a hard time following what's happening here".

 #### Try to avoid questions with a yes / no answer